jeezzemax/kendo-docs/getting-started/using-kendo-with/using-kendo-with-open-access.md

 publish: true
 ---

-In this article you will learn how [OpenAccess ORM](http://www.telerik com/products/orm.aspx) can be leveraged on the backend, and [KendoUI](http://www kendoui.com) can take care of the UI.
+In this article you will learn how [OpenAccess ORM](http://www.telerik com/products/orm.aspx) can be leveraged on the backend, and [Kendo UI](http://www.telerik.com/kendo-ui) can take care of the UI.

 ## Getting Set Up